tweag/cardano-conformance-testing-of-consensus/docs/design.md

 - `list-classes` to list all available test classes.
 - `generate` to produce a test file for a test class.
    This operation has the following optional flags:
-   - `--seed=NUM` to specify a seed for the generator.
+   - `--seed` to specify a seed for the generator.
-   - `--minimal-counterexample=FILE` that dumps the resulting point schedule to a `FILE` if no further shrinking is possible.
-- `meta` to access test class metadata.
+- `meta` to access test class metadata, eg the number of `desired-passes` we expect to run a test for.

 On the other hand, the **test runner** CLI tool supports the following optional flags:

+- `--shrink-index` to specify the shrunk point schedule to run, according to the given index.
+The index values are output by the `runner` itself.
-- `--topology-file=OUTPUT/PATH.top` specifies the output path for the topology file.
+- `--topology-file` specifies the output path for the topology file.
+- `--minimal-test-output` specifies the file path to write the current point schedule if no further shrinking is possible.

 These operations provide the primitives needed to orchestrate a QuickCheck-like workflow.
 For example, users are free to run the entire test suite by looping